baskrahmer/foodpred/README.md

 # Repository contents

-- `/app`: code that enters the Docker image (Dockerfile is at root for wider buidl context) (`onnx`, `AWS Lambda`)
+- `/app`: code that enters the Docker image (Dockerfile is at root for wider buidl context) (`onnx`, AWS Lambda)
 - `/harrygobert`: source code for finetuning Transformer model (`transformers`, `torch`, `lightning`)
 - `/terraform`: infrastructure code (`terraform`)
 - `/frontend`: minimal web frontend (`react`)
+- `/.github`: CI/CD jobs using OIDC

-# Benchmarks
+# Evaluation and limitations

 Creating a unified benchmark for this task is a work in progress.
+Right now the selection metric is just a simple top-1 validation accuracy for 5-fold cross-validation over the entire dataset, using the fixed seed in the code.
+Whichever hyperparameter configuration receives the highest score is then subsequently trained on the whole dataset and packaged into production format.

+There are several limitations to this approach, most importantly the schewed language distribution since more than half of the dataset products are French, and for this reason the current model does not perform as good for other languages.

+TODO: WANDB link to current prod model together with it's evaluation score.